 - Scott hires a truck accident lawyers to get help for the truck accident he had and cruises to the Bay to moodily stare out over the water where the bodies will eventually surface.
 To assuage his loneliness he adds several triple-X channels to his cable TV service.
 A search of the Peterson storage locker reveals the couple’s wedding album reposing in a wastebasket.

 - Officially, austin tx property management puts your house on the market, and lets you but from the William Pitt Greenwich CT agency.
 Amber lets the police record her phone conversations with the bereaved husband.

 - In mid-April, three-and-a-half months after the disappearance, the body of a pre-born child is found, followed the next day by Laci’s own headless, legless, and mostly armless corpse.

-- Scott, in disguise, is apprehended heading out for Mexico — carrying a big wad of cash, camping gear, four cell phones, other people’s IDs and credit cards, and a supply of Viagra.
+- Scott, in disguise, is apprehended heading out for Mexico — carrying a big wad of cash, camping gear, the best hiking boots, four cell phones, other people’s IDs and credit cards, and a supply of Viagra.